cascadia-sati/docker-example-voting-app-with-iac/README.md

 ## Lessons Learned

 - As stated on Terraform's [security_group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group) documentation page (search "NOTE on Egress rules"), the normal default allow-all egress rule isn't created when Terraform creates security groups.
 This has to be explicitly added so that the instances can access the public Internet, which is necessary for them to install the Docker YUM and PIP packages.
+The default ingress rule that allows traffic between instances within security group also isn't created.
+It either needs to be created, or per-port rules must be added.
+The latter was chosen for better security.

 - To create ingress or egress rules that reference the security group that they're atttached to, you can either use the `self = true` keyword in the rule or use separate `aws_security_group_rule` resources.
 The latter is useful to reduce redundancy when using the same rule across multiple security groups, but be careful to know which security groups are effected when changing such rules.